-Initial Tax Basis, Depreciation and Amortization.
 The tax basis of our assets will be used for purposes of computing depreciation and cost recovery deductions and, ultimately, gain or loss on the disposition of these assets.
-The federal income tax burden associated with the difference between the fair market value of our assets and their tax basis immediately prior to an offering of units will be borne by the general partner, its affiliates and our other unitholders as of that time.
-Please read "-- Allocation of Income, Gain, Loss and Deduction."
+The federal income tax burden associated with the difference between the fair market value of our assets and their tax basis immediately prior to this offering will be borne by the general partner and its affiliates and unitholders acquiring units prior to this offering.
+Please read "-- Tax Consequences of Unit Ownership -- Allocation of Income, Gain, Loss and Deduction".

 To the extent allowable, we may elect to use the depreciation and cost recovery methods that will result in the largest deductions being taken in the early years after assets are placed in service.
 We are not entitled to any amortization deductions with respect to any goodwill conveyed to us on formation.
-Property we subsequently acquire or construct may be depreciated using accelerated methods permitted by the Internal Revenue Code.
+Property we subsequently acquire or construct may be depreciated using accelerated methods permitted by the Code.

-If we dispose of depreciable property by sale, foreclosure, or otherwise, all or a portion of any gain, determined by reference to the amount of depreciation previously deducted and the nature of the property, may be subject to the recapture rules and taxed as ordinary income rather than capital gain.
-Similarly, a partner who has taken cost recovery or depreciation deductions with respect to property we own will likely be required to recapture some or all, of those deductions as ordinary income upon a sale of his interest in us.
-Please read "-- Tax Consequences of Unit Ownership -- Allocation of Income, Gain, Loss and Deduction" and "-- Disposition of Limited Partnership Units -- Recognition of Gain or Loss."
+If we dispose of depreciable property by sale, foreclosure or otherwise, all or a portion of any gain, determined by reference to the amount of depreciation previously deducted and the nature of the property, may be subject to the recapture rules and taxed as ordinary income rather than capital gain.
+Similarly, a unitholder who has taken cost recovery or depreciation deductions with respect to property we own will likely be required to recapture some or all of those deductions as ordinary income upon a sale of his units.
+Please read "-- Tax Consequences of Unit Ownership -- Allocation of Income, Gain, Loss and Deduction" and "-- Disposition of Limited Partner Units -- Gain or Loss in General".

 The costs incurred in selling our units (called "syndication expenses") must be capitalized and cannot be deducted currently, ratably or upon our termination.
 There are uncertainties regarding the classification of costs as organization expenses, which may be amortized by us, and as syndication expenses, which may not be amortized by us.
-The underwriting discounts and commissions we incur will be treated as a syndication cost.
+The underwriting discounts and commissions we incur will be treated as a syndication expenses.